 For example, recognition given by a manager or trusted peer reinforces an employee’s contributions to greater company goals, which taps into intrinsic motivation.
 When recognition is given publicly and tied in with an external reward, it appeals to extrinsic motivation.

-Employee motivation drives employee engagement.
+Motivation programs for employees drive engagement.
 Engaged employees make a stronger impact on your business goals.
 When you reward your employees for their hard work, it motivates them to engage more with their work and hit personal and company goals.

 Disengaged employees cost companies up to $550 billion a year.